This 5-Ingredient Italian Bean Stew is a holiday time saver. It is of dinner full of life-giving flavor and nourishment, and is super filling!

-Do ya’ll feel like life's gotten a little busier lately?
-I always feel like the onset of fall comes with ample time to bake, enjoy football, and do fallish things like paint pumpkins and get crafty.
+Do y'all feel like life's gotten a little busier lately?
+I always feel like the onset of fall comes with ample time to bake, enjoy football, and do fall-ish things like paint pumpkins and get crafty.
 But WHAM - after Halloween comes and goes, turbo mode commences.
 Work deadlines increase as the holidays close in on us.
 Final exams fill the calendars of weary college students.
 You start agonizing over your Thanksgiving menu.
 And ironing out plans for Christmas.
 My to-do list just got 10x longer.
 Yikes!
 Who has time to plan weekly menus?
 Grocery shop?
 Or even cook for that matter???

-This soup also keeps on giving - we had it for dinner last night, I enjoyed a bowl for lunch today and plan on taking the rest for lunch tomorrow.
+This stew also keeps on giving - we had it for dinner last night, I enjoyed a bowl for lunch today and plan on taking the rest for lunch tomorrow.
 Seriously, it will keep you going all week if you make enough.
 If you are feeding hearty appetites, consider throwing in a few cups of cooked pasta, quinoa, farro, or any cooked whole grain.
 If you drive by a good artisan bakery during your daily commute, pick up a loaf of crusty whole grain bread to dip in the broth.

 Another yummy addition: I like to throw in the rind from a wedge of fresh Parmesan cheese.
 Whenever I get to the bottom of a hunk of Parmesan, I wrap the rind in plastic wrap, place in an airtight container and freeze for later use in soups.
 It's a trick I learned from watching Everyday Italian with Giada on the Food Network, and it adds such a nutty depth of flavor to the soup broth.
 Do you have any go-to dinner staples that you can rely on in a pinch?
 I'd love to hear about it in the comments section below!

-Products used to make this recipe (Affiliate Links):
+Products used to make this recipe:

-- Le Creuset Enameled Cast Iron 4 1/2 Quart Round French Oven – $250.00 – It's a lifetime kitchen investment!
+- Le Creuset Enameled Cast Iron 5 ½ Quart Round French Oven - It's a lifetime kitchen investment!

-- 1 can fire roasted tomatoes
+- 1 (28 ounce) can of San Marzano peeled tomatoes

 - Optional: the rind from a Parmesan cheese wedge

-Heat a Dutch oven or large soup pot over medium heat.
+- Heat a Dutch oven or large soup pot over medium heat.
 Add 1 teaspoon of oil and the Italian sausage.
 Cook the sausage until browned, being sure to break up chunks with a wooden spoon.